Clarkson University: History

 On February 24, 1984, the school officially became Clarkson University, although the pep band's rallying cry at hockey games is still "Let's Go Tech!".
-The school and its hockey team have carried the nickname "Tech" since the 1896 founding.
+The institution and its hockey team have carried the nickname "Tech" since its 1896 founding.
 "CCT" is still printed on older school property and equipment.

-On Feb.
-1, 2016, Union Graduate College merged into Clarkson University and became the Clarkson University Capital Region Campus in Schenectady, New York.
+On February 1, 2016, Union Graduate College merged into Clarkson University and became the Clarkson University Capital Region Campus in Schenectady, New York.
+This facility was closed in late 2024 and the Schenectady-based personnel transitioned to an office location in Latham, NY.

+In the fall of 2023, the board of trustees approved a reorganization plan to gradually phase out all nine majors under the department of humanities and social sciences, as well as the department of communication, media and design, in an effort to cut down on net operating costs.
+The school of arts and sciences was consolidated with the Coulter School of Engineering and Applied Sciences, and a smaller unit called the department of Arts, Culture and Technology was created.

+In 2025, Michelle Larson became the university's 19th and first female president.

 Academics

 More than 50 undergraduate majors and minors are available at the university.
 The university also offers master's and doctoral degrees.
-These degree programs are offered through the School of Arts & Sciences, David D. Reh School of Business, Institute for a Sustainable Environment, Wallace H. Coulter School of Engineering, the Earl R. and Barbara D. Lewis School of Health Sciences and the Clarkson School.
+These degree programs are offered through the David D. Reh School of Business, Institute for a Sustainable Environment, Wallace H. Coulter School of Engineering and Applied Sciences, the Earl R. and Barbara D. Lewis School of Health and Life Sciences, Institute for STEM Education, and the Clarkson School.
 Clarkson University is home to the Center for Advanced Materials Processing (CAMP).
 CAMP is dedicated to developing Clarkson's research and educational programs in high-technology materials processing.
-It focuses on developing innovations in advanced materials processing and transferring this technology to business and industry.
+It focuses on developing innovations in advanced materials processing and transferring this technology to businesses and industries.
 The center receives support from the New York State Office of Science, Technology, and Academic Research for research and operating expenses as one of 14 Centers for Advanced Technology (CATs).
 In addition, CAMP-related work receives several million dollars each year from the federal government and private industry.

 Clarkson's 15 Student Projects for Engineering Experience and Design (SPEED) teams allow students across all majors to participate in hands-on, extracurricular projects.

-Clarkson participates in student exchange programs with many schools in Europe and Australia.
-One example is the University of Leicester in the United Kingdom, where students who are studying engineering come to Clarkson for a year as part of one of the exchange programs.
+Clarkson participates in student exchange programs with schools in Europe and Australia.